BOSTON - One week into his NHL career, Bruins defenceman Dougie Hamilton is already a fan favourite in Boston.

 "I felt good," said the former Boston University star, who was the No. 1 overall pick in the 2000 NHL draft.
 "It's always exciting playing back here in Boston, and I always look forward to playing in this building.
 I was excited."

-New York (2-2) played the second of five straight on the road after ralling to beat Toronto 7-4 on Thursday night.
+New York (2-2) played the second of five straight on the road after scoring six unanswered goals to beat Toronto 7-4 on Thursday.

 "For the most part we were up to the challenge, but couldn't get it done," Islanders coach Jack Capuano said.